home-assistant/home-assistant.io/source/_integrations/modbus.markdown

 ## Log warning (v1.0.8 and onwards)

 Pymodbus (which is the implementation library) was updated and issues a warning:

  - "Not Importing deprecated clients.
-Dependency Twisted is not Installed" This warning can be safely ignored, and have no influence on how the integration works!
+Dependency Twisted is not Installed"

+This warning can be safely ignored, and have no influence on how the integration works!

 ## Opening an issue

 When opening an issue, please add your current configuration (or a scaled down version), with at least:

- - the modbus configuration lines
+ - the Modbus configuration lines
- - the entity (sensor etc) lines
+ - the entity (sensor, etc.) lines

 In order for the developers better to identify the problem, please add the following lines to configuration.yaml: